danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 [embeded video](https://www.youtube.com/watch?v=V9NirY55HfU])

 In the following, we will use the game *ToFu Go!* (which is freely available on App Store [^App]) as the main flow of discussion and then a simplified version will be used for the sample code.
 As discussed before, *ToFu Go!* is a mobile game references to the context of Chinese food culture i.e HotPot.
-By programming a modified and simplier version of *ToFu Go!*, the remaining parts unfold the computational logics and modeling within the context of object oriented programming.
+By programming a modified and simplier version of *ToFu Go!*, the remaining parts unfold the computational logics and modeling within the context of Object Oriented Programming.

 This chapter's sample code is a game with the following core components:
 1. A static table